bdaiinstitute/spot_ros2/examples/inverse_kinematics/README.md

     odom_T_flat_body: SE3Pose = self._tf_listener.lookup_a_tform_b(odom_frame_name, flat_body_frame_name)

 ```

-The ROS2 example adds some additional instructions to move the robot to a position in front of the docking station and rotate it by 90 degrees counter-clockwise.

 The commands are built the same way after this, but we change how we send them.